-What a terrible burden it is to have low self-esteem or to even hate yourself and your life.
+What a terrible burden it is to have low self-esteem or to even hate your life, your family and yourself.
 Imagine a world where you feel bad much of the time and want to start over, or worse, you don’t even want to live.

 We all go through bad patches in our lives.
 Some are worse than others, and it’s at times like this you might think, “I hate my life.”
 Maybe you haven’t achieved what you thought you would, or you have the boss from hell, or you’re just exhausted.

-Whatever the reason, it’s normal to feel down on yourself once in a while.
+Whatever the reason, it’s normal to feel down on and hate your life once in a while.
 And, before you start to think that you’re the only one that hasn’t got it all together, relax.
-According to Statista, 7.4 percent of Americans suffered from depression in some form or another in 2016.
+According to Statista, 7.4 percent of Americans suffered from mental health or depression in some form or another in 2016.

 Sometimes depression is characterized by a general state of sadness, and at others, it’s downright despair.
 Do realize one thing – you’re not alone, and there is hope for you.
 You can take many steps to improve your situation right now.